CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 selected, otherwise `KvnLexicalAnalyzer` is selected.
 Detection works for UCS-4, UTF-16 and UTF-8 encodings, with or without a Byte Order Mark, and regardless of endianness.
-This XML declaration is optional in general-purpose XML documents (at least for XML 1.0) but CCSDS messages and XML 1.1 spec both require it to be present.
+This XML declaration is optional in general-purpose XML documents (at least for XML 1.0) but CCSDS messages and XML 1.1 specification both require it to be present.
 After the first few bytes allowing selection have been read, the characters stream is reset to beginning so the selected lexical analyzer will see these characters again.
 This works even if the `DataSource` is a network stream, thanks to